giovanne123/EB3A_Bluetti_ESP32_HA/README.md

 Interface between Bluetti-EB3A and HA by using a ESP32 with Bluetooth and MQTT (see below original)

 Extended with focus to EB3A
-- Servo attached to ESP32 for switching on the EB3A if BLE is powered down by the EB3A (called by MQTT or fallback HTTP)
+- Servo attached to ESP32 for switching on the EB3A if BLE is powered down by the EB3A (called by MQTT or fallback HTTP (see: https://github.com/mariolukas/Bluetti_ESP32_Bridge/issues/30)
 - HA Discovery config is send to MQTT by external python script and config in file (modifications possible without recompile/reflash)
 - Send Connected Status to MQTT for using in HA
 - More functions for EB3A possible (LED, ECO_MODE, ...) !But lot's "Quick&Dirty"!